The Rise of Remote Hiring

 Overcoming the Distance

-Bonding with colleagues when your home and office are one is no mean feat, but it doesn’t have to be impossible.
+Bonding with colleagues when your home and office are one is difficult, but it doesn’t have to be impossible.
 Connections can be fostered through simple initiatives such as doing a quick team check-in, asking about each other’s weekends on Monday mornings.
 The Donut integration can also be a solution to promote social interaction and banish isolation in a remote setting.
 This is even more beneficial when engaging new hires in the company.

 Holding team events where and when possible can go a long way in bridging the distance of remote hiring and working.
 For new remote hires, this is a chance to finally meet the team in-person, strengthening the bond between colleagues and therefore improving the work dynamic.
 This could be done on a quarterly basis, encouraging employees to get together to celebrate the accomplishments of the respective quarter.
 By having the chance to meet face-to-face, teams can benefit from an increase in creativity, which propel the initiative planning for the following quarter, for example.